mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How do you detect outliers in a dataset?

+When starting an outlier detection quest you have to answer two important questions about your dataset:

+1. Which and how many features am I taking into account to detect outliers ? (univariate / multivariate)
+2. Can I assume a distribution(s) of values for my selected features? (parametric / non-parametric)

 **1** - **Interquartile Range Method**

 Not all data is normal or normal enough to treat it as being drawn from a Gaussian distribution.